 Click here to find out who is in the governing body at Patcham Junior School.

-The Governing Body of Patcham Junior School currently has three vacancies in the co-opted category.
+The Governing Body of Patcham Junior School currently has three vacancies in the co-opted category and one in the parent category.
 We would be interested to hear from potential volunteers and particularly those with skills and experience in Human Resources (HR) and/or business people with links in the Patcham community.
+We are currently seeking nominations for the parent governor, deadline 3.11.17.

 Governors are all volunteers who wish to make a positive contribution to the school and the education of all its students and governors find it a rewarding experience.
 A governor’s term of office is four years.